sous-chefs/git/README.md

 Currently, there are distinct sets of resource properties, used by the providers for source, package, macos, and windows.

-# used by linux package providers
+# used by Linux provider

 - `package_name` - Package name to install on Linux machines.
 Defaults to a calculated value based on platform.
 - `package_version` - Defaults to nil.
 - `package_action` - Defaults to `:install`

-# used by source providers
+# used by Linux source install

 - `source_prefix` - Defaults to '/usr/local'
 - `source_url` - Defaults to a calculated URL based on source_version